bozensel/how_to_order_syslog_by_date/README.md

 <img width="889" alt="After_Sorted" src="https://user-images.githubusercontent.com/94804863/161487638-96dc4180-badc-4858-aa0e-ad38f54a8cd4.PNG">

-This works without an issue even after the excels consists of 200k lines, it sorts the syslogs by date in 10-15 seconds.
+This works without an issue even after the excels consists of 200k lines.
+It sorts the syslogs by date in 10-15 seconds.